mixxen/sails-react-example/README.md

 4. Edit Gruntfile.js to support jsx files

-5. Put these javascript libraries in the assets/linker/ folder:
+5. Pull these components from Bower
    * Bootstrap
    * jQuery
    * React